 12/6/6 In scheduling vacation (annual leave) or personal holidays due to working on a holiday, choice of time and amounts shall be governed by seniority as defined in Article V. The parties recognize that the Employer has the right to determine the number of employees within each classification series and work unit that may be on vacation or personal holiday due to working on a holiday at any given time (subject to the provisions of 6/3/2 and 12/9/3); however, vacations-or personal holidays due to working on a holiday shall be granted at times and in amounts most desired by employees whenever operations permit.
-Once vacation or personal holiday due to working on a holiday periods have been scheduled, the Employer shall make changes in employee vacation or personal holiday due to working on a holiday schedules only to meet unanticipated staff shortages or emergencies.
-In the event the Employer finds it necessary to cancel a scheduled vacation or personal holiday due to working on a holiday, the affected employee may reschedule his/her vacation or personal holiday due to working on a holiday during the remainder of the calendar year or extend the scheduling of his/her vacation into the first six (6) months of the ensuing calendar year as he/she desires, providing it does not affect other employee's vacation or personal holiday due to working on a holiday period.
-It is the expressed intent of the Employer to exercise the authority to change scheduled vacation or personal holiday due to working on a holiday periods as seldom as possible.
+Once vacation or personal holiday due to working on a holiday geriods have been scheduled, the Employer shall make changes in employee vacation or personal holiday due to working on a holiday schedules only to meet unanticipated staff shortages or emergencies.
+In the event the Employer finds it necessary to cancel a scheduled vacation or personal holiday due to working on a holiday, the affected employee may reschedule his/her vacation or personal holiday due to working on a holiday due to working on a holiday due to schedule of his/her vacation into the first six (6) months of the ensuing calendar year or extend the scheduling of his/her vacation into the first six (6) months of the ensuing calendar year as he/she desires, providing it does not affect other employee's vacation or personal holiday due to working on a holiday period.
+It is the expressed intent of the Employer to exercise the authority to change scheduled vacation or personal holiday periods as seldom as possible.